OxfordDemSci/ex2020/README.md

 ### Versioning
 ------------

 This version of the code is pre-publication (v.0.1.0).
-If you have any su
+If you have any suggests, please don't hesitate to raise an issue here on this repository, or to e-mail one of the corresponding authors of the paper!

 ### License
 ------------